pnovok/SQLServer_CDC_Demo/README.md

 Hive url parameter could vary depending on where your Cloudera software is running.
 For CDP base cluster I might use something like this to connect to Hive via JDBC.

 ```
-'url' = 'jdbc:hive2://<Hive_server_dns>:10000/default;ssl=true;sslTrustStore=/var/lib/cloudera-scm-agent/agent-cert/cm-auto-global_truststore.jks;trustStorePassword=ATI2ST3anWQr6R0o8OPW3VIrj7a4RhsEy1c31HFlEd0;trustStoreType=jks;'
+'url' = 'jdbc:hive2://<Hive_server_dns>:10000/default;ssl=true;sslTrustStore=/var/lib/cloudera-scm-agent/agent-cert/cm-auto-global_truststore.jks;trustStorePassword=<password>;trustStoreType=jks;'
 ```

 Now we're ready to replicate changes from SQL Server to Hive by running a simple INSERT/SELECT job in SSB UI.
-It could be the same job that you ran in the

 ```
-insert into customers_cdc_replica select * from customers_cdc;
+insert into customers_cdc_replica_hive select * from customers_cdc;
 ```

-Verify that data was replicated from SQL Server to Hive by running the following select in HUE.
+Verify that data was replicated from SQL Server to Hive by running the following SELECT in HUE.

 ![img.png](Images/img11.png)

-Let's insert and update table records on the SQL Server side and observe changes in Postgres by selecting from the **customers_replica** table.
+Insert and update table records on the SQL Server side and observe changes in Postgres by selecting from the **customers_replica** table.

 ```
 INSERT INTO dbo.Customers (